cilium/cilium/examples/kubernetes/README.rst

   the Kubernetes cluster in combination with Istio, some advanced options can be changed here.

-- :code:`cilium-rbac.yaml` - The Cilium's RBAC for the Kubernetes cluster.
+- :code:`cilium-rbac.yaml` - The RBAC rules and ServiceAcccount to grant Cilium the required access to the Kubernetes apiserver.

-- :code:`cilium-sa.yaml` - The Cilium's Kubernetes :code:`ServiceAccount`.

 - :code:`cilium.yaml` - All previous files concatenated into a single file, useful to deploy Cilium in a minikube environment with a "single line" command.